Our why is to build a company with a unique Culture, that creates impactful digital products.

 Seek wisdom growth as a team and individually.

-Communicate and listen, be vulnerable and have empathy.
-Be passionate about your ideas without being overly attached to them.
+Communicate & listen, be vulnerable and have empathy.
+Be passionate about your ideas without being overly attached, embrace simplicity & be proactive.

 “The author chronicles a family business: a manufacturing company in 1980’s Brazil, that created an amazing Culture, eliminating bureaucracy and unneeded middle management.
 This was, and still is, a revolutionary achievement.
 If your startup’s values include trust and radical honesty, this is your book.